lijumjose/VIPMP/src/pages/docs/lga/convert.md

 - If the customer holds any Team offer or consumables, the `autoRenewal` must be turned off.
 - The customer should not be part of any active Linked Memberships.
 If required, the customer can join an LGA-specific Linked Membership after the AD.
-- The customer should not be applied for or committed to Three-Year Commits (3YC).
+- The customer should not have applied for or committed to Three-Year Commits (3YC).
 - The `marketSegment` of the customer must be `GOV`.
 - The `marketSubSegments` field is mandatory for LGA customer and should have one of the following values:  `FEDERAL` or `STATE`.
 - The `country` must be the US or Canada.